Board & Staff

 Alexandra Martinez

-Marketing and Sales Associate
+Senior Digital Marketing and Sales Associate

-Alexandra Martinez is the bilingual Marketing & Sales Associate of Equitable Food Initiative, a nonprofit certification and skill-building organization that seeks to transform agriculture and improve the lives of farmworkers.
+Alexandra Martinez is the bilingual Sr. Digital Marketing & Sales Associate of Equitable Food Initiative, a nonprofit certification and skill-building organization that seeks to transform agriculture and improve the lives of farmworkers.
 As part of the Marketing & Sales team, Alexandra supports a variety of marketing and sales outreach efforts with technical, communication and analytical skills.

 Alexandra was born and raised in Bogota, Colombia, where she pursued her bachelor’s degree in Finance and International Trade.
 After graduating, Alexandra traveled to Seattle, WA, to study Digital Marketing at UW.
 She also pursued a Business for a Better World specialization at Wharton School University which introduced her to a new passion for sustainability.
 She started to experience the nonprofit world during the pandemic when she volunteered as a business coach for Rocky Mountain Microfinancial Institution and became part of the Marketing Committee for Believe in Me | Foundation for Kids.
 Both nonprofits are making our society a better place for everyone.
 Currently, Alexandra moved from Seattle to a small town in the mountains where she can enjoy the outdoors, discover new hikes, go camping, mountain biking, and snowboarding with her husband and her dog.